 But that doesn’t mean that they aren’t good.
 Oh, no!

 For a lightweight, cheap and comfortable solution, they are fabulous.
 They feel and look more like sneakers than fishing boots!
-The upper is made of a blend of mesh and upper.
+The upper is made of a blend of mesh and rubber.
 The rubber adds durability, and the mesh provides excellent drainage.

 When it comes to grip, they are superb.
 The sole is cleated.
 This means that you’ll have decent traction without struggling for balance whether you are in or out of the water.